Southampton-RSG-Training/intro-to-hpc/episodes/4_programmatic_parallelism.md

 It is important to note, however, that threads a confined to a single process and therefore to a single computer.
 Programs which are parallelised using threads cannot span across compute nodes in a cluster.

-## Shared vs. distributed memory parallelisation
+## Shared vs distributed memory parallelisation

 When writing parallel programs, a key distinction is whether there is a single shared memory space or if there are multiple private memory spaces.
 These two models are called shared memory and distributed memory.